kanryu/quickviewer/README.md

 Please report issues as well as configuration details for your working QuickViewer installations at <k.kanryu@gmail.com>

-Thus, your feedback is welcome at <k.kanryu@gmail.com>.
+Thus, your feedback is welcome at KATO Kanryu<k.kanryu@gmail.com>.

 # The QuickViewer Project(Japanese)